 Fixed assets consisting of furniture, fixtures and office equipment are recorded at cost on date of purchase or estimated fair market value at the date of the gift.
-Expenditures over \$500 and with a useful life of greater than one year are capitalized and depreciated over their useful lives (ranging from 5 to 10 years) of the fixed assets.
+Expenditures over \$500 and with a useful life of greater than one year are capitalized and depreciated over their useful lives (ranging from 5 to 10 years).
 Expenditures less than \$500 or with a useful life less than one year are charged to expense as they are incurred.